Careers in Plant Biology

 - Industry: agricultural sales, mariculture, agriculture, aquaculture, biological publishers, biological sales, biological supplies, biotechnology, chemical, food production and processing, environmental analysis, environmental consultation, lumber, paper, mining and reclamation, nursery and greenhouse, petrochemical, and pharmaceutical.

-The SIU Department of Plant Biology with support from allied departments, can provide individualized programs in plant sciences that will prepare students for the great variety of careers listed above.
+The SIU Plant Biology Program with support from allied programs, can provide individualized programs in plant sciences that will prepare students for the great variety of careers listed above.
 Over the past several years we have placed our students in virtually all the types of positions listed.
 Successful graduates of the SIU plant biology programs have had no problem being admitted into excellent graduate programs at major universities of their choice.